Skip to content

 bucket_name = "my-site-assets"

 On Cloudflare, assets are stored in R2 instead of the local filesystem.
-The CMS uses a storage abstraction (src/cms/core/storage.ts) that the setup script configures:
+The CMS uses a storage abstraction (src/cms/adapters/storage.ts) that the setup script configures:

 • Local/Node.js: Files go to public/uploads/, served by Astro’s static file handling